Skip to main content

 Your development is highly valued at NZ Police.
 Our employees enjoy significant investment in their development not only at an individual level, but also at the team and community practice level.
 We work hard to match you with work that will both play to your strengths and challenge you in new ways.

 The work you’ll be engaged in is real, tangible work that directly benefits our frontline and communities.
-Taken all together, this means we can offer you career path opportunities to progress in your chosen profession and become a more well-rounded, experienced leader, with opportunities across the range of work we support.
+Altogether, this means we can offer you career path opportunities to progress in your chosen profession and become a more well-rounded, experienced leader, with opportunities across the range of work we support.

 To view more detailed information about our recruitment process along with further details about requirements please click below link: